 • HUG POINT and ARCADIA BEACH between here and Cannon Beach, and of course HAYSTACK ROCK (complete with naturalists in the summer) and ECOLA STATE PARK (Day use fee required) at the north edge of Cannon Beach.

 • ALDER CREEK FARM – This is the original project of the Lower Nehalem Community Trust.
-A lovely walk out through meadow and newly planted trees through 50 acres of conservancy property on the estuary complete with a resident herd of 50 elk.
+A lovely walk out through meadow and quickly growing trees through 50 acres of conservancy property on the estuary complete with a resident herd of elk.
 Great birding.
 So no dogs, please.
 There are also 5 acres of community gardens, orchards, a permaculture garden, and a trail of traditional food and medicine sources.
 At the end of Underhill Lane, a right turn off Hwy 101 between Manzanita and Nehalem.
 While there you can see displays about their educational projects and other acquisitions in the barn.

 • That should get you started.

 Downtown Manzanita is developing a well-deserved reputation as a healing destination area.
 Call for availability of services.
 Some of our favorites: